input-output-hk/cardano-byron-cli/USAGE.md

 ### `blockchain log`

-print the block, one by one, from the given blockhash or the tip of the blockchain.
+print the block, one by one, from the given block hash or the tip of the blockchain.

 USAGE: